Faroito/Butterflies/README.md

 ## How to use

 This interface is in french so :

-     * "Nb de papillons" is how many butterflies are living at the start
+     * Nb de papillons is how many butterflies are living at the start
-     * "Nb de generation" is how many generation you want to simulate
+     * Nb de generation is how many generation you want to simulate
-     * "Taux de croissance" is the growth rate
+     * Taux de croissance is the growth rate
-     * "Intervalle (en s)" is the speed of interval between two generation
+     * Intervalle (en s) is the speed of interval between two generation